Quantalabs/blog.rvind.dev/content/riemann.md

 <p align="center">
 <midi-player src="/riemann/IVI.mid" sound-font> </midi-player></p>

 The \\(I\\) chord is built from the first 5 notes, using every other note starting with C (C, E, G).
 The \\(V\\) is built from the 5th note, using every other note for 3 notes (we repeat the scale once we pass C, so G, B, D).
 Similar to how we built those chords, we can build any other 3 note chord by using every other note.
 We call the intervals these chords are built from "thirds", and we call the chord a "triad".
+The triad is built off of the "root", and the second and third notes are called the third and fifth, respectively.

 <p style="text-align: center;" align="center" id="triads"></p>